kokofixcomputers/Jexactyl/README.md

 <h5 align="center">
     <strong>
         Jexactyl is a fast, advanced and customisable game management panel and billing system in one.
         Give your users the edge in terms of performance, reliability and pure functionality.
-        NOTE: THIS IS A FORK OF JEXACTYL, IMPROVING JEXACTYL.
-THIS IS NOT PROJECT IS NOT AFFILIATED WITH THE ORIGINAL PROJECT.
     </strong>
 </h5>